EwyBoy/Neon-Party/README.md

 1. Downlaod this the src code and run the index.html file in any modern browser or click this link here: [NEON PARTY](https://cdn.rawgit.com/EwyBoy/Neon-Party/5b3e6e8d/index.html)
 2. Then press F11 to run it in fullscreen.
 3. Put on some crazy rave shit music and enjoy.

+###### Disclaimer:
+You can not hold me liable for any harm this software may cause.
+All use at own risk.